physicalweb/lattice/session_state.md

 # Agora Session State
-## Last Updated: 2025-12-23T01:20:00Z
+## Last Updated: 2025-12-23T02:05:00Z

 ## Active Thread
-Crystallized lattice temporality model (HEAD 013).
-Key principle: **content is read-only; structure evolves**.
-Implemented `extended_by` edges across the lattice—first use of forward-pointing edges.
-Next: build our own RAG for integration experiments.
+Completed RAG state-of-the-art research and crystallized design document (HEAD 014).
+Key insight: **the lattice already IS the semantic structure that GraphRAG and RAPTOR try to build automatically—with provenance and contestation as bonuses**.
+Four-phase implementation plan defined.
+Ready to build.

 ## Key Insights (Cumulative)
 1. Dual-legibility solved by zi-principle: same lattice, different resolution